 The Trauma-Informed Practices and Expressive Arts Therapy Institute is dedicated to providing professional education that promotes greater understanding of creative, trauma-informed practices.
-The Institute offers courses and workshops and convenient distance learning courses for mental health professionals and master's and doctoral students.
-Courses emphasize approaches that are based on best practices and current research in art therapy, play therapy, expressive arts therapy and creative arts therapies and trauma-informed care and complement mind-body, somatic, sensory integration and neurodevelopmental methods of trauma intervention.
-We believe that these approaches are essential to many individuals' trauma recovery and are an important part of integrative health care.
-The Institute's supports a vision for advanced understanding and education in creative methods of therapy and promotes the value of these approaches as complementary to mind-body, sensory-integration and neuropsychology approaches to trauma-informed care, psychotherapy and wellness.
+The Institute offers continuing education live courses/workshops and distance learning courses for mental health professionals and master's and doctoral students.
+Courses emphasize approaches that are based on best practices, integrative methods and current research in expressive arts, creative arts, and trauma-informed care and complement mind-body, somatic, sensory integration and neurobiology-informed methods of trauma intervention.
+We believe that the expressive arts approach [the integrated use of multiple arts forms] in particular is essential to many individuals' trauma recovery and are an important part of integrative health care.
+The Institute supports a vision for advanced understanding and education in creative methods of therapy and promotes the value of these approaches as complementary to mind-body, sensory-integration and neuropsychology approaches to trauma-informed care, psychotherapy and wellness.

-To learn more about the Institute, please click on "About the Institute" and the various topics on the main menu to read more about trauma-informed care, creative arts therapies and expressive arts therapy, and related approaches to trauma integration and integrative health care.
+To learn more about the Institute, please click on "About the Institute" and the various topics on the main menu to read more about trauma-informed care, expressive arts therapies, creative arts therapies, and play therapy, and related approaches to trauma integration and integrative health care.